CrowderSoup/crowdersoup.com/content/about.md

 weight: 2
 ---

 Hi!
 I'm Aaron!
 Or, if you know me online, "CrowderSoup".
-I'm a husband, father, software developer and lover of the open web.
+I'm a father of two, software developer and lover of the open web.
 I've been interested in the internet ever since I was a kid in the 90's and my family got a DSL line.
 My dad worked in the IT industry back then in Southern California so we far more